yingqi0607/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TR4CKER`: application and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a new task**

+**MSS**

+1. User requests to add a new task.
+2. TR4CKER requests for task details.
+3. User provides more details.
+4. TR4CKER inserts the new task to user's task list.

+    Use case ends.

+**Extensions**

+* 3a.
+The given task details are invalid.
+    * 3a1.
+TR4CKER shows an error message.

+    Use case resumes at step 3.

+**Use case: Edit a task**

+**MSS**

+1. Refer to list tasks use case.
+2. User requests to edit a specific task in the list.
+3. TR4CKER asks for the index.
+4. User provides index.
+5. TR4CKER asks for the field that he/she wishes to edit for the task.
+6. User provides field to edit.
+7. TR4CKER asks for edited field.
+8. User provides the new input.
+9. TR4CKER updates the selected field accordingly.

+    Use case ends.

+**Extensions**

+* 4a.
+The given index is invalid.
+    * 4a1.
+TR4CKER shows an error message.

+    Use case end.

+* 8a.
+The given input is invalid.
+    * 8a1.
+TR4CKER shows an error message.

+    Use case resumes at step 8.

+**Use case: Delete a task**

+**MSS**

+1. Refer to list tasks use case.
+2. User requests to delete a specific task in the list.
+3. TR4CKER asks for the index.
+4. User provides index.
+5. TR4CKER requests for confirmation.
+6. User confirms.
+7. TR4CKER deletes the task from the list.

+    Use case ends.

+**Extensions**

+* 4a.
+The given index is invalid.
+    * 4a1.
+TR4CKER shows an error message.

+    Use case ends.

 **Use case: Mark a task as done**

 **MSS**